UCL-VR/ubiq/Documentation/docs/eventloggingexperimentquestionnaire.md

 The Questionnaire Sample (Samples/Single/Questionnaire) shows how the Event Logging System may be used to collect questionnaire responses.

 This scene contains a panel with an example Component, `Questionnaire` attached to it.
-The Component iterates over all `Slider` instances under its `GameObject`, and uses a `UserEventLogger` to write their values when the user clicks *Done*.
+The Component iterates over all `Slider` instances under its `GameObject`, and uses an `ExperimentLogEmitter` to write their values when the user clicks *Done*.

 ```
 public class Questionnaire : MonoBehaviour
 {
-	EventLogger results;
+	LogEmitter results;

 	// Start is called before the first frame update
 	void Start()
 	{
-		results = new UserEventLogger(this);
+		results = new ExperimentLogEmitter(this);
 	}

 	public void Done()